BatuhanCandan/DecisionTreeGenerator/readme.md

 # Decision Tree Generator

-Decision Tree Generator is a PHP library that generates and vizualites a decision tree on browser from csv file.
+Decision Tree Generator is a PHP library that generates and visualizes a decision tree from a CSV file on a browser.

-You can reach the sample application with this IP address: http://188.166.19.196/decisiontree

 CSS codes of decision tree are taken from [TheCodePlayer] (http://thecodeplayer.com/walkthrough/css3-family-tree)